-Figure 7.13 shows an example of a diurnal pattern editor.
+Figure 7.19 shows an example of a diurnal pattern.
 A new pattern is created by using the 'Insert' button.
-It is then required to define the Delta T value (minutes).
-The DeltaT value represents the interval distribution for the pattern.
-For example, a DeltaT value of 60min returns 24 hourly intervals. a DeltaT value of 240 will return 6 x 4 hour intervals.
+The common workflow is then to define the Delta value (minutes).
+The Delta value represents the interval distribution for the pattern.
+The 'Distribute' button creates the intervals determined by the Delta value assigned.
+For example, a Delta value of 60min returns 24 hourly intervals, a Delta value of 240 will return 6 x 4 hour intervals.

-The 'Distribute' button creates the intervals determined by the DeltaT value assigned.
 The dimensionless coefficient is inserted under the 'Multiplier' column.